BC Summer Games 2022

 With this information BC Athletics will write a letter to the school counsellor and provide a copy to the athlete and parent.

-Please send your request to Brian McCalder
+Questions??
+Please contact Brian McCalder